How To Pick The Best Gate Automation System For Your Unique Needs

 Articulated Arm Gate Operator

-This type of automatic gate opener is easier to install than other types thanks to the geometry of the arm system.
+This type of electric gate opener is easier to install than other types thanks to the geometry of the arm system.
 They can be slightly more expensive than other gate motors but they open and close automated gates quickly.

 Many homeowners like discrete gate automation systems and articulated arm motors can be more obvious when installed.
 However, many have the control system built into one of the motors.